IAM-Heimdall/Docs/docs/valueproposition/IDandAuth.md

 ---
 layout: default
 title: Verifiable Agent Identification
-parent: Benefits and Use Cases
+parent: Use Cases
 nav_order: 1
 ---
-#### Verifiable Agent Identification & Authentication
+### Verifiable Agent Identification & Authentication

 - **Scenario**: A Service Provider (SP), like a financial API or a content platform, receives an incoming request.
 It needs to reliably determine the nature of the requestor.
 Is it the legitimate human user?
 Is it Agent Instance #123 delegated by that user?
 Is it Agent Instance #456 from a different platform acting for the same user?
 Or is it a malicious bot spoofing an agent's identity?
 Applying correct permissions, policies, and logging requires knowing who is truly acting.